F-I-D-O/Manuals/manuals/Ubuntu/Linux Manual.md

 - `-f`: force
 - `-p`: preserve permissions and timestamps
 - `-a`: same as `-p -R` plus some other options

+## Remove file
+The `rm` command is used to remove files.
+The most used options are:
+- `-r`, `-R`: remove recursively

+To remove all files in a directory, you can use

+## Access rights
+The Linux access rights use the same system for files and folders.
+The access rights are divided into three groups, from left to right:
+- owner
+- group
+- other

+Each group has three possible access rights:
+- `r`: read
+- `w`: write
+- `x`: execute

+Important aspects:
+- to access a directory, the user has to have the `x` right on the directory.
+- to access a file, the user has to have the `x` right on all folders in the path to the file.

 # Network